lklostermair/tum-adlr-wise24-17/README.md

 # ADLR project repository for Team 17

 ## Overview
-This project aims to adapt the Network described in [Mackowiak 2020][] for a tactile classification task, then benchmark it against the classifier architecture described in [Tulbure 2018][].
+This project aims to adapt the Network described in [Mackowiak, 2020](literature/Mackowiak_paper.pdf) for a tactile classification task, then benchmark it against the classifier architecture described in [Tulbure et al., 2018](literature/Baueml_paper.pdf).
 We will be using Google Compute Engine and Python for all implementations.

 This repository is structured to facilitate navigation within the project.